Myanmar Military Promises New Elections As Protests Against Coup Continue

-Myanmar’s military junta promised on Tuesday that it would hold a new election following its government takeover.
-The move likely aims to appease the tens of thousands of protestors who have taken to the streets since the army seized power in the February 1 coup d’état.
+Myanmar's military junta promised on Tuesday that it would hold a new election following its government takeover.
+The move likely aims to appease the tens of thousands of protesters who have taken to the streets since the army seized power in the February 1 coup d'état.

-According to Reuters, the military both denied that it had staged a coup and announced it would be willing to hold a new election to decide the leader of the Asian nation in remarks addressed to the nation.
+According to Reuters, the military both denied that it had staged a coup and announced it would be willing to hold a new election to decide the leader of the Asian nation.

 "Our objective is to hold an election and hand power to the winning party," Brigadier General Zaw Min Tun, spokesman for the ruling council, said in the junta's first news conference since overthrowing the government.